 Quotes, events from the writer's life, motivational speeches, and information about her books—this is what you will find on Misha's page.
 She also often asks engaging questions to her readers.

 15. Neil Gaiman

 Fantasy, sci-fi, horror, and even comedy—Neil Gaiman specializes in them all.
 And he does it very successfully, as his high sales and many awards tell us.

 He has almost 3 million followers on his Twitter page.
 The author maintains his account successfully, almost like writing his books.

-If you go to his page, you will find retweets of posts by popular platform users, coverage of world-class events, and feedback from your fans.
+His page boasts retweets of posts by popular platform users, coverage of world-class events, and feedback from fans.

 If you’re a fan of The Sandman, be sure to include Neil Gaiman on your authors to follow on Twitter list.

 Paulo Coelho is a renowned poet and prose writer, author of The Alchemist.
 His book was placed in numerous editions worldwide.
 He uses Twitter to keep his readers up to date with his activities.

 Unfortunately for his fans, he does not tweet very often.
 Still, he’s an exceptional author to follow on Twitter.